duydd25031999/TC_note/React/React Component.md

 ## React Elements

+### Questions

+1. How do React Elements differ from React Components, and what role does each play in the rendering process?

+- React Elements: Plain objects representing UI; immutable blueprints used during reconciliation.
+- React Components: Functions or classes that manage logic and state; they return React Elements.
+- Overall: Components generate elements, and React uses these elements to update the DOM efficiently.

+2. In the context of reconciliation, how do React Elements facilitate performance optimizations in React applications?

+- Their immutability lets React perform quick shallow comparisons between renders.
+- They help identify exactly which parts of the UI need updates.
+- Keys in lists further optimize diffing and updating processes.

+3. Explain how creating a React Element via JSX or React.createElement contributes to modularity and maintainability.

+- JSX provides a clear, declarative syntax for creating elements, enhancing readability.
+- It allows components to be broken into small, reusable pieces.
+- This separation leads to more modular, easier-to-maintain code.

+---

 - An `element` is a plain object describing a `component instance` or `DOM node` and its desired properties.
     - A React element is an object `representation` of a `DOM node`.
     - An element describing a component is also an element.